Justuks/JavaScript/README.md

 ### During the stage of development I made a mistake and did not check my buttons contrast.
 ### I calibrated their background color initially as rgb(168, 123, 50) with smoke white text.
 ### I was drawn into sin, thinking that the contrast will be sufficient, however, during readme.md
-### writing process I found out that it was a mistake with very little time to correct it within readme file.
+### writing process I found out to my horror that it was a mistake with very little time to correct it within readme file.
 ## Conclusion: Lesson learned the hard way.
 Will make sure in the future to check contrasts beforehand.

 # Acknowledgement